FIT4002-DASDD/API/README.md

 - These should be done after a change to the schema is made, is merged into the master branch and has been deployed
 - The migration scripts in package.json will use the `.dev.env` values so a workaround to update the production database is to put its credentials in `.dev.env`.
 REMEMBER to change it back to the dev credentials after you&#39;re done.
-- Run `yarn migration:generate \&lt;migration-name\&gt;` to generate migration code.
+- Run `yarn migration:generate <migration-name>` to generate migration code.
 Check in `/migrations` folder that a corresponding TS file is created and that its up() and down() methods are correct.
 - Run `yarn migration:run` to update the database
 - Run `yarn migration:revert` if you didn&#39;t intend to update the database
 - Migration of the database should be done manually to check if the logic generated is correct or else we risk dropping the data.